 When faced with a divorce it is often difficult to know at what point you should think about talking to a lawyer.
 Divorces are never pleasant; they are time-consuming, require a financial investment, and if kids are involved it can take even longer and incur additional expenses.

-Here are 6 tips for choosing the best family law attorney who can help you achieve your divorce goals, and tips on how to work with him in a constructive manner.
+Here are 6 tips for choosing the best divorce lawyer who can help you achieve your divorce goals, and tips on how to work with him in a constructive manner.

 1. Treat Your Divorce Lawyer Like a Lawyer